talsalmona/RoboDesk/README.md

 * Double tap up / down buttons to go to the high / low preset position

 # Board
-Currently works with an Arduino Uno or Nano because requires 5v logic.
+Currently works with an Arduino Uno or Nano because it requires 5v logic.
 In the future we intend to move to an ESP8266 board.

+# Current Hardware
+* Arduino Nano
+* DIN 7 connector
+* Piezo buzzer

 # Wiring
 Can be found in [pins.h](pins.h)